Friday, September 5th 2014

 As usual, while walking we observed the scene around us and took photos of anything that seemed worth photographing.
 Quite by chance, I took a photo of the New Apollo Diner, without any particular thought in mind.
 Unbeknownst to me, it would become one of my favourite places…

 I was intrigued by this car park, and others like it, where, to save space, the vehicles are stacked four deep.
 The question this evoked in my mind was “How do they get the top one out?”
 I assume they must move the other three to temporary parking spaces first.
 Unfortunately, no one claimed any of the upper level vehicles while we were watching, so the question remains unanswered.
+Update: The answer will be found here.

 This building, looking a little like a 1930s hotel with its old fashioned entrance canopy, is in fact a Greek Orthodox Cathedral, dedicated to Saints Constantine and Helen.
 The church as a community was founded in 1913 and building of the church commenced in 1916.